-Listed amounts are Fall 2018-Spring 2019 figures and are subject to change in future years for new students.
+^{}Listed amounts are for fall 2019 and spring 2020 and are subject to change in future years for new students.

-All academic scholarships are fixed amounts at the time of admission. .
+^{}All academic scholarships are fixed amounts at the time of admission.

-National Merit Scholarships.
-Westmont is a sponsor of the National Merit Foundation and awards up to \$2,000 to National Merit Finalists.
-Students who are selected as National Merit Finalists may receive the Westmont Merit Scholarship if they notify National Merit that Westmont College is their first-choice school.
-The Westmont merit scholarship may be applied toward tuition as well as on-campus room and board.
+who are selected as National Merit Finalists may receive the Westmont Merit Scholarship if they notify National Merit that Westmont College is their first choice.
+The Westmont merit scholarship may be applied toward tuition as well as room and board on campus.